When you think of artistic and cultural centres to visit, Northampton isn’t on the top of most people’s list.

 And thirdly, although it’s one hundred years old, a lot of it still seems very contemporary … showing you what a visionary Mackintosh was and how his influence lives on today.

 Visiting 78 Derngate (and Northampton), is not a big trip out.
 There is a tea room and a small souvenir shop but don’t expect all the other trimmings you get from cultural trips and venues.
-It’s not cheap either (over £7 in, for adults), but it’s definitely worth a visit.
+It’s over £7 in, for adults, but it’s definitely worth a visit.

 Once you’ve been there, and seen Mackinosh’s work, you’ll see his influence everywhere.